grid-line

 The federated nature of these networks is great from a free speech perspective.

 But on the other side of the coin, centralized social media has more established mechanisms for flagging and removing content that has no place on the internet.
+AI solutions are also cropping up to improve the moderation process.

-"Moderation system" growth chart
+"Hive AI" growth chart

 In a 2023 study by the Stanford Internet Observatory, analysis of 325,000 posts in the Fediverse over 2 days found that over 1,200 contained text relating to child grooming or explicit underage content.